 Maintenance and repairs

-If you have any debts or your daily finances are being squeezed, now is not the time to start trying your hand at developing property, as you will only plunge yourself into further debt.
+If you have any debts or your daily finances are being squeezed, now is not the time to start thinking about how to be a property developer, as you will only plunge yourself into further debt.

-To give yourself the best chance of success, you would have to know the market inside-out:
+To give yourself the best chance of success at property development, you would have to know the market inside-out:

 Find out how much other properties go for in the area